Vyral/base-template/_posts/2018-11-21-what-not-to-do-when-buying-a-home.md

 {% include youtube.html %}

 When purchasing a home, there are important things that every buyer should do.
-After seeing your lender, though, there are some big mistakes that need to be avoided.
 In the final part of our series, we’ll discuss a very important thing you should definitely remember.

 **Don’t make big purchases after signing.**

-After speaking with a lender, so many people want to go look at furniture, new appliances, or other big-ticket items.
+After speaking with a lender, so many people want to go out and buy new furniture, new appliances, or other big-ticket items.
 And at these stores are salespeople—salespeople who only care about selling you their product, not about making sure whether you get your house or not.

 {% include pullquote.html %}